 Federal Gun Crimes and Firearm Charges

-Under the U.S. Constitution’s Second Amendment, you have the right to bear arms.
-You must adhere to state and federal gun laws or risk criminal penalties.
-Billboards throughout Albuquerque have indicated the local FBI’s importance in prosecuting gun and firearm charges.
-These billboards state, “Gun Crime equals Federal Time.
+Under the Second Amendment of the U.S. Constitution, you have the right to bear arms, but it is critical to comply with both state and federal gun laws.
+Violating these laws can lead to serious federal gun charges with severe penalties.
+In Albuquerque, billboards posted by the FBI highlight the agency’s commitment to prosecuting firearm offenses, reading: “Gun Crime equals Federal Time.
 No parole.”
-Special Agent in Charge Raul Bujanda said, “This is not a slogan – it’s a promise.”
+As Special Agent in Charge Raul Bujanda explained, “This is not a slogan – it’s a promise.”

 What are Federal Firearms Charges?